Inevitabby/notes/cs2640/markdown/09 - SPIM.md

 - $\$t0$—$\$t9$: Temporary Values
 - $\$s0$—$\$s7$: Saved variables

 ## Labels and Main

 **Label**: Symbolic name for a memory address.
-Can be instruction or data.
+Can be an instruction or data.
-- Program executions begins at the location label `main`.
+- Program execution begins at the location label `main`.

 ```mips
       .text
 main: add $t2,$t0,$t1
 ```

-## SPIM Segments and Linker Directives
+## Segments and Linker Directives

 **Segment**: Logical part of code that translates to a specific memory location.

+**Directives**: Tell the assembler how to organize data.

 | Name      | Parameters | Description                       |
 |-----------|------------|-----------------------------------|